colinhacks/zod/README.md

 <!-- <br/> -->

+**Aug 30**: zod@1.11 was released with lots of cool features!

+- All schemas now have a `.safeParse` method.
+This lets you validate data in a more functional way, similar to `io-ts`
+- String schemas have a new `.regex` refinement method
+- Object schemas now have two new methods: `.primitives()` and `.nonprimitives()`.
+These methods let you quickly pick or omit primitive fields from objects, useful for validating API inputs
+- Zod now provides `z.nativeEnum()`, which lets you create z Zod schema from an existing TypeScript `enum`

 > ⚠️ You might be encountering issues building your project if you're using zod@<1.10.2.
 This is the result of a bug in the TypeScript compiler.
 To solve this without updating, set `"skipLibCheck": true` in your tsconfig.json "compilerOptions".
 This issue is resolved in zod@1.10.2 and later.

 # What is Zod